blue-llama/e-treasure-hunt/README.md

   e-treasure-hunt
 ```

-To use Google maps, you will also need to pass `GM_API_KEY` to this container as
+To use Google Maps, you will also need to pass `GM_API_KEY` to this container as
 an environment variable.

 # Initiating the app